bictorbang/leetcode_followup/arrays_and_hashing/arrays_and_hashing.md

 Memory: 17.65MB (63.35%)

 Three rules to verify, so three ifs.
 Storing the data in hashmaps or whatever to avoid unneccessary computation.
 I'm seeing a pattern here.
 It's all about optimization LOL

+### 128. Longest Consecutive Sequence

+Date: 24.01.2025

+Runtime: 43ms (82.97%)

+Memory: 34.32MB (26.31%)

+The challenge here is to avoid using any sorting algorithm, in order to find a function that runs in O(n) time.
+But it's not very hard to come up with a satisfactory solution.

+For each element in the set (duplicates are ignored), check if it's a lower bound (i.e the first number of a consecutive sequence), and then compute the length of the consecutive sequence.